 Netsafe is an incorporated society working for the public benefit.
 It has a singular focus on online safety and security and its main sources of funding are the New Zealand’s Ministry of Justice and Ministry of Education.
 Netsafe provides educational, incident response and advisory services directly to individual internet users, government, commercial and civil society organisations.
 It has been in continual operation since September 1998 when it was founded as the Internet Safety Group.
-Since 2004 Netsafe has provided online safety and security support services to kura and schools on behalf of the Ministry for Education.
-In 2015 New Zealand introduced the Harmful Digital Communications Act (HDCA) in response to the increasing concerns about challenges such as online bullying, harassment, and other forms of abuse and intimidation and in 2016 Netsafe was appointed to the statutory role of “Approved Agency” under the HDCA.
-Netsafe sees its membership of Global Kids Online as a natural complement and extension to this role, and its related work.
+Since 2004 Netsafe has provided online safety support services to kura and schools on behalf of the Ministry for Education.
+In 2015 New Zealand introduced the Harmful Digital Communications Act (HDCA) in response to the increasing concerns about challenges such as online bullying, harassment, and other forms of abuse and intimidation.
+In 2016 Netsafe was appointed to the statutory role under the HDCA to assist people making complaints about digital communications they claim have harmed them in some way, and to provide advice on policies for online safety and conduct on the internet.

 Researching the experiences of Aotearoa-New Zealand’s internet users

 Netsafe works with a range of national and international organisations that share research objectives.
-Recent examples include the Ministry for Women and Ministry of Justice (New Zealand), the Office of the eSafety Commissioner (Australia) and UK Safer Internet Centre with the University of Plymouth (UK).
+Examples include the Ministry for Women and Ministry of Justice (New Zealand), the Office of the eSafety Commissioner (Australia) and UK Safer Internet Centre.
 This approach reflects Netsafe’s openness and willingness to work with others to strengthen outputs and outcomes.
-This will continue to be a central feature of its approach to delivering projects as part of the Global Kids Online network.
+This continues to be a central feature of its approach to delivering projects as part of the Global Kids Online network.

 Dr. Edgar Pacheco